aurimontem/phs/week_3/README.md

 many programs (if you use matplotlib for plotting in python you can use a `.matplotlibrc` to customize default fontsizes or colors, or Linux users have an `.xinitrc` that configures their graphics).
-These files are called "dotfiles", since they begin with a `.`.
+These files are called "dotfiles", since they begin with a `.`, and they are all located in your home directory.
 These files are "hidden files", which means you need to use `ls -a` to see them (`-a` is the parameter for "all files").

 I think of `rc` files as an abbreviation for "runtime configuration" (even though this is technically not what it stands for).
 The way a `.bashrc` file works, is that